 Start with Genesis

 A good place to start reading the Bible is at the beginning.
-In the book of Genesis you will read about how God created the world, how sin came into the world, and how the Lord started to create a people to honour Him.
+In the book of Genesis you will read about how God created the world, how sin came into the world, and how the Lord started to create a people to honor Him.
 After that, go to the New Testament and read one or two of the Gospels telling about the life of Jesus.
 Mark is the shortest Gospel, and will give you a quick overview.
 John clearly shows that Jesus is the eternal Son of God.

 Read the Psalms